eilccn/topiaries-info/README.md

 ### Participating in Discussions
 1. Go to the Discussions Tab
-2. Start a New Discussion or Contribute to an Existing One.
+2. Start a New Discussion or Contribute to an existing one.